eclipse-ibeji/freyja/cloud_connectors/azure/README.md

 However, Freyja is not tightly coupled with Azure and can synchronize data with any cloud solution, provided an appropriate Cloud Connector and adapter are written.

-The [MQTT Connector](./mqtt_connector/README.md) relays the data emitted by Freyja to an [Azure Event Grid](https://learn.microsoft.com/en-us/azure/event-grid/overview) using the [MQTT](https://mqtt.org/) protocol to update an Azure Digital Twin instance.

 The [Digital Twins Connector](./digital_twins_connector/README.md) updates an Azure Digital Twin instance directly with the data emitted by Freyja.